-$$w{P,Q} = \begin{cases} \frac{e{P,Q}}{\sum\limits{Q \in N_P} e{P,Q}} & \text{if } \sum\limits{Q \in N_P} e{P,Q} > 0; \\ 0 & \text{otherwise.} \end{cases}$$ continuity-based weighting scheme is the same as simple averaging schemes used in previous work [16, 17].
-In the presence of discontinuities, only locally continuous coarse level grid points are used in the interpolation.
+$$e{P,Q} = \begin{cases} 1 & \text{if edge } P - Q \text{ is continuous} \\ 0 & \text{otherwise} \end{cases}$$

+In the absence of discontinuities, the proposed continuity-based weighting scheme is the same as simple averaging schemes used in previous work.^{1,3} In the presence of discontinuities, only locally continuous coarse-level grid points are used in the interpolation.
 The new scheme prevents interference across discontinuity boundaries and consequently accelerates the convergence of the Minimum Residue algorithm.
-The second and third rows of Figure 4 show a performance comparison between standard hierarchical transformation and our transformation with continuity-based weighting on a simple surface modeling problem with one discontinuity curve.
+The second and third rows of Figure 6 show a performance comparison between standard hierarchical transformation and our transformation with continuity-based weighting on a simple surface modelling problem with one discontinuity curve.
 The improvement of our algorithm is quite evident in this example.
 In the third row, our new transformation both accelerates the propagation of constraints and removes the interference across the discontinuity boundary.
-We have found this kind of behavior very typical in practice and find that adding continuitybased weighting yields dramatic improvements in system performance.
+We have found this kind of behavior very typical in practice and find that adding continuity-based weighting yields dramatic improvements in system performance.